 A vital thing to understand is that every era brings forth its own acronyms.
 These times in the spring and early summer of 2020 have produced two very special ones which I shall treasure: YOLO and FOGO.

-On Tuesday 19 May 2020, speaking to radio professionals during an online seminar and conference organised by the Radio Centre, which is a British commercial radio industry lobby group, Geoff de Burca, chief strategy officer with MediaCom, an advertising agency, identified these two social groups: YOLO and FOGO.
-The first is You Only Live Once, people who are desperate to get out whatever the cost; and the second is Fear of Going Out.
+On Tuesday 19 May 2020, speaking to radio professionals during an online seminar and conference organised by the Radio Centre – which is a British commercial radio industry lobby group – Geoff de Burca, at the time with MediaCom an advertising agency, identified these two social groups: YOLO and FOGO.
+The first is You Only Live Once, people who are desperate to get out whatever the cost; and the second is what he called Fear of Going Out.
 The latter – like me – are the ones scared and apprehensive about leaving home.
 The result is that, since so many of us are at home, the opportunity to listen to the radio is much more present.

 The daily news cycle has changed too.
 We’re no longer in the realm of 24-hour news: always breaking and always changing.
 As a result, the daily news cycle has slowed down during the lockdown.
 There is now only one main story, and the top story tends to remain the same across a 24 hour cycle, changing at 1700BST when the UK government briefing takes place, and during the early hours as news emerges from the US government as part of their briefings.